 Enabling Tracing

 Our SDK supports collecting distributed traces via OpenCensus.
-To this end you need to configure the server side used to collect the relevant data (provide a "Zipkin via TLS" endpoint with Basic Auth reachable from Internet, e.g. by Jaeger tracing component) and to explicitly enable tracing on MC level.
-This needs to happen after the Start event has been processed.
+To this end, you need to configure the server side used to collect the relevant data (provide a "Zipkin via TLS" endpoint with Basic Auth reachable from the internet, e.g., by Jaeger tracing component) and to explicitly enable tracing on the MC level.

 Every EventFrameworkEvent has the methods setTraceContext and getTraceContext.
 You can create your own TraceContext object and set it in a particular event via setTraceContext.
 You can use getTraceContext to get some existing TraceContext and reuse it for other event calls belonging to the same flow.